mattseabrook/LZSS/README.md

 - Changed `FILE` to `fstream` where applicable
 - Changed most variable names to camelCase and full english words
 - Replaced the various `printf` calls with a mix of `std::cout`, `std::fixed`, and `std::precision` as needed.

-# TODO

-- Test Windows compile
-- After testing see if `nil` can be removed from the 2022 code
-- Remove all of the documentation from the 2022 code and put it in the `README`
-- Expose `N`, `F`, `THRESHOLD`, and possibly others.
-This will be different for the Stand-alone, Header, and Library solutions.

-# Notes

-## Encode

-- The original algorithm employs a complex scheme of storing the position and length.
-We're simplifying it by directly storing these values into the buffer.
-This may need further adjustments based on the decoding scheme.